 More than 5 million teeth are avulsed each year; many during sports activities, resulting in nearly $500 million spent on replacing these teeth each year.1 In an issue of the Journal of the American Dental Association (JADA), it was reported that 13-39% of all dental injuries are sports-related, with 2-18% of the injuries related to the maxillofacial.
 Males are traumatized twice as often as females, with the maxillary central incisor being the most commonly injured tooth.
-Studies of orofacial injuries published over the last thirty years reflects various injury rates dependent on the sample size, the age of participants, and the specific sports.30-31 Even in football, a sport requiring protective gear, only about two-thirds of athletes are in compliance.
+Studies of orofacial injuries published over the last forty years reflects various injury rates dependent on the sample size, the age of participants, and the specific sports.30-31 Even in football, a sport requiring protective gear, only about two-thirds of athletes are in compliance.
 In soccer, where rules are not uniform on wearing mouthguards, only 7% of the participants wear them.1 In baseball and softball, again only 7% wear mouthguards.
 Recent studies show basketball had the highest injury rate with both male and female students due to hand or elbow contact or by collision with other players.
-The close contact of basketball players, as well as the speed of the game increases the potential for possible orofacial trauma.37 Currently, the National Federation of State High School Associations mandates mouthguards for only four sports: football, ice hockey, lacrosse, and field hockey.
-Wrestlers are mandated if they have fixed orthodontics appliances (braces).32,55 However, many high school and college administrators continue to support mandatory protective equipment relating to many more high school contact sports.29 It is evident from past research studies there is a need for more research on the topic of sports dentistry.
-There is also a need to educate communities of interest including more regulations for mouthguard use in sports.
+The close contact of basketball players, as well as the speed of the game increases the potential for possible orofacial trauma.37 Currently, the National Federation of State High School Associations (NFHS) mandates properly-fitted mouthguards for only five sports: football, ice hockey, lacrosse, field hockey, and wrestling.
+Wrestlers are mandated if they have fixed orthodontic appliances.32,55 However, many high schools and colleges continue to support mandatory protective equipment relating to contact sports.29 It is evident from past studies there is a need for more research on the topic of sports dentistry.
+There is also a need to educate communities of interest, including more regulations for mouthguard use in sports.

 In 1962, high school and collegiate football players were required to wear faceguards and mouth protectors during practice sessions and in competition.
-Several studies confirm that since this requirement, the percentage of orofacial injuries in football has dropped from approximately 50% to one-half of 1%, depending on the study cited.
+Several studies confirm that since this requirement, the percentage of orofacial injuries in football has dropped from approximately 50% to 0.5%, depending on the study cited.

 |equestrian events||martial arts||surfing|